 Horticulture and landscaping programs at Ontario colleges typically require an Ontario Secondary School Diploma (OSSD) or equivalent, with a Grade 12 English credit.
 Some programs may also require completion of a First Aid course.

 Grade 11 or 12 biology and chemistry and grade 12 mathematics are often strongly recommended.

 Horticulture and Landscaping Jobs and Salaries

-Salaries for entry-level positions in the landscaping and horticulture industry typically start at around $30,000 a year.
-Many horticulture and landscape technicians go into business for themselves, in which case salary will be determined by the number of clients and the success of the business.
+Average salaries in the landscaping and horticulture industries are $41,438 per year.
+Many landscaping and horticulture technicians leverage their skills, knowledge, and entrepreneurial spirit to launch a business, in which case salary will be determined by the number of clients and the success of the business.

 Ontario Colleges Offering Horticulture and Landscaping Programs